 - More than 800 undergraduates and 40 graduate students, making it one of the largest in California.

 - Five active campus student chapters of professional organizations, including the CSUN Latino Journalists, National Association of Black Journalists, Public Relations Student Society of America, Radio Television Digital News Association and the Society of Professional Journalists.

 - Strong links to professional internships and jobs at national-level media outlets throughout Southern California and across the country, including the Los Angeles Times, the Daily News, Times Community News, the Ventura County Star, La Opinión, as well as NBC, ABC, CNN, KTLA, KFWB, NPR, ESPN, Univisión, Hispanic Link, Warner Music Group, Universal Pictures, Sony Pictures and the Los Angeles Clippers.

-- More than a dozen scholarships, including the $25,000 Flip Wilson Memorial Scholarship, which funds tuition/fees, room and board, plus books for a student’s senior year.
+- Numerous scholarships, including the $25,000 Flip Wilson Memorial Scholarship, which funds tuition/fees, room and board, plus books for a student’s senior year.

 - Close ties to regional high schools and community colleges as well as nearby universities.